Welcome to our school

 The school has an attendance policy, which is available on the school website.

-We have our own Parent Support Advisor who visits the school regularly and acts as a link between home and school if communications seem to have failed.
+We have our own Parent Support Advisor who is in school every Monday and acts as a link between home and school if communications seem to have failed.

 Very high standards of behaviour are expected in and out of school.
 The children’s class teacher will make sure that they know the school rules.
 These are mainly concerned with the safety and well-being of the children.